sijunhe/sijunhe.github.io/source/_posts/2018-05-01-kaggle-toxic-comment.markdown

 To get a different experience, I decided to team up instead of going solo.
 It turned out great, as I learned a ton from my teammates [Thomas](https://www.kaggle.com/learnmower), [Konrad](https://www.kaggle.com/konradb) and [Song](https://www.kaggle.com/newtohere), who have been doing this much longer than I have.
 Unknownly, I put myself in the best situation for learning - being the least experienced team member.

 **TL;DR The Jigsaw Toxic Comment Classification Challenge is the most nail-biting that I have participated in.
-I am estatic that my team ranked 31th out of 4,551 teams (top 1%!)**
+I am estatic that my team ranked top 1% out of 4,500+ teams**

 ![toxic](https://s3-us-west-1.amazonaws.com/sijunhe-blog/kaggle/toxic_comment_rank.png)